Jacckii/Sorting-algorithm/README.md

 # Sorting-algorithm
-Sorting algorithm with OpenGL visualization
+Sorting algorithm with OpenGL visualization.
+This algorithm is known as bubble sort but this one is inverted so it sorts from the lowest to the highest value.

 ![preview](https://i.imgur.com/7CXqKXZ.gif)